P. N. Banerjee: Role in Bangladesh War

 On creation of R&AW in 1968, Banerjee, then Joint Director (East) in the IB, followed Kao into the new organisation, and became posted as Commissioner (equivalent to Joint Secretary) in Calcutta.
 He became one of Kao's core team.
 Operations in East Pakistan came under his purview.
 Banerjee based his operations in Dhaka and went under the alias "Nath Babu"; leaders including Sheikh Mujibur Rahman addressed him as such.
 In one of his deception schemes, he fed misinformation to the Americans, by using Khondaker Mostaq Ahmad, that India was in no position to undertake a military operation in East Pakistan due to insurgency in Northeast India and the Naxalite uprising in West Bengal; and all the while, Indian army got ready to enter East Pakistan, under the guise of tracking the Naxalites.
 Banerjee was the overall in-charge, from the Indian side, of the provisional Bangladesh government-in-exile, established in Calcutta on 14 April 1971, and coordination of all overt and covert guerrilla operations inside East Pakistan.

-Role in Merger of Sikkim
+Role in merger of Sikkim

 Later, in December 1972, when the Chogyal (king) of Sikkim was pressuring India to revise the Indo-Sikkim Treaty, the Prime Minister of India, Indira Gandhi, called Kao and asked him to do something about Sikkim.
 Banerjee, under whose purview the Sikkim operations came, prepared a strategy within a fortnight, which was instantly cleared by Mrs. Gandhi and ultimately culminated into merger of Sikkim into India.
 Banerjee and Ajit Singh Syali (then OSD in Gangtok and later, chief of R&AW) launched an operation codenamed Janamat and Twilight, by which they undermined the monarchy by strengthening the agitations of the Sikkim National Congress, led by Kazi Lhendup Dorjee.
 By 8 April 1973, the Chogyal was forced to sign a draft treaty with India, which stated that the administration would be taken over by India.

+Death

+Banerjee's death has been a subject of significant speculation and controversy.
+His death was officially attributed to a heart attack.
+However, some reports suggest he may have been poisoned after a meal in Dhaka.
+At the time, Banerjee was serving as the direct liaison between Indian Prime Minister Indira Gandhi and Bangladesh's founding leader, Sheikh Mujibur Rahman.
+It is speculated that he may have been targeted because he had discovered a conspiracy against Rahman, who was assassinated the following year.